barryclark/jekyll-now/_posts/2015-01-04-Generic Extension Methods.md

 In the code snippet they are actually used as extension methods on the *SeededEntityWrapper* class but they were first developed to work with classes implementing Entity.
 Pure entities with no wrapper.
-We will look at how all of this is actually done, starting with the generic extension method implementations for Entity based classes.
+We will look at how all of this is actually done, starting with the generic f method implementations for Entity based classes.

 ## Entity Meta Data Management and Extension Method Implementation